stackbit-projects/pleasant-pineapple-f995b/content/pages/index.md

       3. Examine 200+ factors related to on-site SEO
     type: content_section
   - type: content_section
-  - title: Digital Marketing Services at Affordable Prices
-    content: >
-      1. If you are one of these businesses that do not have a strong online presence and have absolutely no idea how to expand your digital footprint,you need the services of an SEO expert.

-      2. I use advanced methods to assess your target audience and bring them to you.
-My strategies are tailored to your needs, goals, resources, and budget to get the most profit out of your services.

-      3. There aren’t many agencies who will offer freelance digital marketing in Bangalore.
-Most of them provide “packages” with services that you may or may not need.
-Later, you end up paying more for solutions that you could have used for a fraction of the price.
-That’s why I do a complete analysis of your website and business before suggesting any service.
-    type: content_section
 seo:
   title: Digital Marketing Expert in Bangalore
   description: >-